GNtem2/AmbMC/README.md

 # AmbMC
+Googling boundaries for operating Mobile Stroke Unit in Melbourne.
+The app can be found at gntem3.shinyapps.io/ambmc
-Googling boundaries for operating Mobile Stroke Unit in Melbourne This is a shiny app written with ggmap, leaflet, dplyr, magick and DT Widget allows for user interaction
+This is a shiny app written with ggmap, leaflet, dplyr, magick and DT Widget allows for user interaction
 Create a folder www and move the jpeg file into that folder.